FailAcademy/learning/adp-london/_slides/week-03/02-connecting-client-and-server.md

 ---

-# Which Actions
+# Limiting Actions

+We need to make soe decisions about which information to share between the client & server.

 1. Will we want to send all actions to the server?
-2. Is there some data in the client that is only for the client?
+2. Is there data in the client that is not needed by the server?
-3. How can we sync only the actions we want with the server?
+3. How can we specify which actions we want to sync with the server?

 ---

-# Step 4: Server Store
+# Exercise 5

+Create and sync up a second "redux" state on the server.

 1. Create a `store` on the server.
 How will it be different from your client `store`?
 2. Update the server store whenever the server receives a new action